kasuken/vscode-taskdeck/README.md

    - Toggle Favorite
    - Quick access from tree view

+### New: npm Scripts Category

+- Automatically detects all `package.json` files in your workspace and lists their scripts in a dedicated **"npm scripts"** group.
+- Shows extra context for each script: **folder** (relative path inside the workspace) and **workspace path**.
+- Scripts are executable like any other task with one click.
+- Built-in VS Code npm tasks are filtered out to avoid duplicates — TaskDeck shows enhanced npm entries instead.

 ### New: Send to Taskbar

 - **Pin any task to the VS Code status bar (taskbar) for one-click access!**